Skip to content

 At a glance

-A Dataset Module to manage datasets i.e. track assays and instruments ran to acquire the data, track datasets lineage up to the samples initially used,
+A Dataset Module to manage datasets, i.e. track assays and instruments used to acquire the data, and track dataset lineage up to the samples initially used

 A Controlled Vocabulary Module to ensure the consistent use of appropriate semantics, important when e.g. submitting data to public repositories (like ENA)